What Is a Medical Laboratory Technician? And How to Become One

 • Logging test data into patients’ medical records

 A career as a laboratory technician can be rewarding and meaningful because you get to help physicians and surgeons determine a patient's diagnosis.
 It can be an exciting challenge for anyone who enjoys solving problems.
-Clinical laboratory technicians are trained to act as investigators, finding clues and uncovering answers that can help patients receive better diagnoses and treatment.
+Clinical laboratory technicians act as investigators, finding clues and uncovering answers that can help patients receive better diagnoses and treatment.

 Medical laboratory technicians work behind the scenes on important research for advancements in the medical field to help others.
 Few other careers let you work within the medical community in this way.
 Laboratory work is very hands-on, so no day is ever boring.